 However, before starting, make sure you’re comfortable with the fabric release method, and be willing to work with fabric that might be hard to release from the stitcher every now and then.

 4. Juki MO-735 5-Thread Serger & Cover Hem

-With color-coded threading, differential feed dial, and an easy looper threading, the Juki MO-735 5-Thread Serger & Cover Hem is a pretty good fit for home and professional application.
+With color-coded threading, differential feed dial, and easy looper threading, the Juki MO-735 5-Thread Serger & Cover Hem is a pretty good fit for home and professional applications.